watem-sedem/watem-sedem/docs/tutorial.rst

 available in the repository under testfiles/molenbeek/modelinput.
 The ini-files used in these tutorials can be found in the docs folder of the repository.

-1. A basic model run with WaTEM-SEDEM
+1. A basic model run with WaTEM/SEDEM
 *************************************

-As a first exercise in the tutorial we will make a basic model run with the WaTEM-SEDEM module of CN-WS.
+As a first exercise in the tutorial we will make a basic model run with the WaTEM/SEDEM module of CN-WS.
 The basic model run includes only mandatory files and input.
 This run does not use advanced :ref:`model options <usage>`.
 All keywords used in an ini-file are explained in the :ref:`reference <usage>`.